 Do you know someone who can eat just about anything and put away food like it’s their job?
 You probably also know someone who’s much more selective about what they eat because certain foods simply don’t agree with them.

 Dogs are the same way.
 Although most dogs will happily gobble up whatever kind of food is presented to them, not all ingredients are easily digested by every dog.

-As you can imagine, the term “sensitive stomach” is a broad one that can describe a variety of ailments that dogs experience, ranging from a mild upset stomach to serious pain.
+As you can imagine, the term “sensitive stomach” is a broad one.
 Sometimes, it has to do with the food your dog eats, and sometimes it doesn’t.

-Let’s take a closer caesarsweb look at the potential causes of a sensitive stomach, how to tell if your dog is suffering, and what kind of dog food for sensitive stomach you can choose to help them feel better.
+Let’s take a closer look at the potential causes of a sensitive stomach, how to tell if your dog is in discomfort, and what kind of dog food for sensitive stomachs you can choose to help them feel better.

 What Causes a Sensitive Stomach?

 There isn’t a one-size-fits-all reason that a sensitive stomach occurs in dogs.
 The truth is that a variety of things might make your pooch’s tummy feel bad.

 One possibility is that you’re feeding your dog too many treats or table scraps.
 It’s the same as if you were to eat too much rich, fatty food at once — it just won’t make you feel good.
 And with dogs, it’s even more dangerous, because too much fat can lead to more serious problems.